cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 }
 ```

 The `Network` type holds network-specific properties (i.e. configuration values) and adapters.
-Ready-to-use Cosmos SDK release series-specific base `Network` concrete types will be made available.
-Applications can embed such types in their own custom types.
+Pre-configured concrete types will be available for each Cosmos SDK release.
+Applications can also create their own custom types.

 ```
 type Network struct {